ricasiano/redirects-tester/README.md

 2. Under *Server Name or IP*, set your target hostname to test

 ### Setting up your source CSV File
-1. Open your test plan(Redirects Test.jmx)
-2. Navigate to Test Plan -> While Controller -> CSV Data Set Config
+1. Navigate to Test Plan -> While Controller -> CSV Data Set Config
-3. Set the filename to your CSV source path
+2. Set the filename to your CSV source path

 ### Setting up your results file
 1. Navigate to Test Plan -> Redirects Group -> View Results Tree